 The "Shelf Life" of the Disability Documentation

-The recency of documentation is critical to the establishment of the test-taker's current functional limitations.
+The recency of documentation is critical to the establishment of the test taker's current functional limitations.
 Most testing agencies, including ETS, have guidelines regarding the duration for which documentation is deemed acceptable.
-As a general rule, learning disabilities (LD) or autism spectrum disorder (ASD) documentation needs to be written within the past five years, and ADHD documentation needs to be no more than three years old.
+As a general rule, learning disabilities (LD), ADHD or autism spectrum disorder (ASD) documentation needs to be written within the past five years.

 - The test taker has a longstanding learning disability or LD/ADHD.